amira133-eg/HackBio-internship-stages/Essay _stage 0 .md

 Authors (@slack): Amira Mahmoud Mohamed (amira_mahmoud_4463)

-### Introduction

 Before delving into the topic, we should ask ourselves .How can we identify the up-regulated and down-regulated gene expressions in a breast tumor?, and how the R programming language facilitates our understanding of different gene expressions

 First, let’s define what packages are.
 Packages in R are collections of functions that play important roles in handling different types of data